Dental problems are one of the most common problems vets encounter with cats. Many conditions can be prevented with good dental hygiene.

 Gingivitis is a general term for inflammation of the gums (gingiva).
 It may be localised to one tooth, or may be widespread affecting numerous teeth.

 Gingivitis is the mildest form of periodontal disease.
-Infection and inflammation spreads from the gums to the ligaments and bone that support the teeth.
+Infection and inflammation spread from the gums to the ligaments and bone that support the teeth.
 Left untreated, loss of support causes the teeth to become loose and eventually fall out.

 Symptoms include bad breath, drooling, red or swollen gums, gums which bleed easily.